“Bathsheba” by Sebastiano Ricci

 “And David comforted Bathsheba his wife, and went in unto her,

-and lay with her: and she bare a son,
+and lay with her: and she bears a son,

 and he called his name Solomon: and the LORD loved him.”